demisto/content/Integrations/Securonix/README.md

 ---

 Use the Securonix integration to manage incidents and watchlists.
+Integration was build and tested with: SNYPR Version 6.3.
 Creating incidents and watchlists is currently not supported due to API limitations.

 ## Configure Securonix on Demisto